Metallic bonding: History

 The nearly-free electron debacle compelled researchers to modify the assumpition that ions flowed in a sea of free electrons.
 A number of quantum mechanical models were developed, such as band structure calculations based on molecular orbitals, and the density functional theory.
 These models either depart from the atomic orbitals of neutral atoms that share their electrons, or (in the case of density functional theory) departs from the total electron density.
 The free-electron picture has, nevertheless, remained a dominant one in introductory courses on metallurgy.

 The electronic band structure model became a major focus for the study of metals and even more of semiconductors.
 Together with the electronic states, the vibrational states were also shown to form bands.
-Rudolf Peierls showed that, in the case of a one-dimensional row of metallic atoms—say, hydrogen—an inevitable instability would break such a chain into individual molecules.
-This sparked an interest in the general question: when is collective metallic bonding stable, and when will a localized bonding take its place?
-Much research went into the study of clustering of metal atoms.
+Rudolf Peierls showed that, in the case of a one-dimensional row of metallic atoms, an inevitable instability would break such a chain into individual molecules.
+This sparked an interest as to when collective metallic bonding is stable, and when localized bonding will take its place.
+Further research went into the study of clustering of metal atoms.

 As powerful as the band structure model proved to be in describing metallic bonding, it remains a one-electron approximation of a many-body problem: the energy states of an individual electron are described as if all the other electrons form a homogeneous background.
 Researchers such as Mott and Hubbard realized that the one-electron treatment was perhaps appropriate for strongly delocalized s- and p-electrons; but for d-electrons, and even more for f-electrons, the interaction with nearby individual electrons (and atomic displacements) may become stronger than the delocalized interaction that leads to broad bands.
 This gave a better explanation for the transition from localized unpaired electrons to itinerant ones partaking in metallic bonding.